Difficult People: It's Usually Not About Them

 1. Identify the Irritation

 Not being able to pinpoint what’s irritating can sometimes exacerbate the overall irritation.
-If I don’t get clear on what’s irritating, it’s easy to ruminate in resentment.
-More importantly, I can’t effectively respond to what I haven’t articulated with clarity.
+If I don’t get clear on it, it’s easy to ruminate in resentment.
+More importantly, I can’t effectively respond to what I haven’t clearly articulated.

 2. Extend Grace

 Have you ever misread someone else’s actions?
-Have you ever made a character judgment based on little data?
-Have you ever avoided someone with no explanation?
+Have you ever made a character judgment based on insufficient data?
+Have you ever avoided someone without explanation?
 No one likes being the brunt of those actions.
 So, before jumping to conclusions, it’s important to extend grace and seek clarity.
 And if you haven’t gone directly to the source, your one-sided conclusion may be half-baked at best.

 3. Consider the Circumstances

 We often judge others by their actions but judge our actions by our intent.
 And we assign character flaws to what may actually just be poor execution.
 Instead of making character assumptions, consider the broader circumstance.
-There’s likely something unknown to you that may be driving the behavior.
+There may be something unknown that’s driving the behavior.

 4. Address Behavior Directly

 You did _____ which caused ______.
-This is a problem because _______.
-Moving forward, I’d like to see _____.
+It’s a problem because it affects _______.
+Moving forward, can we _____?

 5. Own Your Reaction

 No irritation justifies a disrespectful response.
 It’s hypocritical and erodes integrity.
-This is what sets leaders apart from followers.
+This is what sets true leaders apart.
 It’s ok to set boundaries with people who rub you the wrong way.
-But in all circumstances, own your reaction and model respect.
+But own your reactions and model respect.

-These principles won’t make people less irritating, but they will help guide your response.
+These principles can’t make people less irritating, but they will help guide your response.
 And that’s the one thing you can control with certainty.

 Previous